lfelipesv/lfelipesv.github.io/index.md

 - **Robotics**: foundation models for robotics, safety and risks of robotic systems.
 - **AI for Science**: generative AI for protein and antibody design, flexible AI architectures (graph neural networks, diffusion models).

-My research vision is to develop algorithms that advance our knowledge on how humans learn, interact, and collaborate.
+My research vision is to develop algorithms that advance our knowledge on **how humans learn, interact, and collaborate**.

 ## News